beilak/IntelligentTradingStrategies/docs/en/10-operations-and-delivery.md

 7. Open GA Lab and view alphabets.
 8. Run a small GA search with few generations.
 9. Verify that a TOP strategy appears in `its/strategies/models`.
+10. Open Tech System and register or log in.
+11. Open Execution and check the configured account list.
+12. In `stub` mode, create a test order and verify that it is not sent to the broker.